hpca-templates/gem5-assignment0-wq25/README.md

 - **25 points** for the `questions.md` file located at `getting-started-<yourGitHubUsername>/questions.md`
 - **25 points** for explanation of how to use your script located at `getting-started-<yourGitHubUsername>/questions.md`

+But note: this is just an example, in reality this lab, while mandatory, will not be graded.

 ## Academic misconduct reminder

 You are required to work on this assignment **individually**.
 You may discuss high level concepts with others in the class but all the work must be completed by you.

 Remember, DO NOT POST YOUR CODE PUBLICLY ON GITHUB!
-Any code found on GitHub that is not the base template you are given will be reported to SJA.
+Any code found on GitHub that is not the base template you are given will be reported to according to the (rules)[https://www.uni.lu/en/education/academic-matters/academic-conduct/].
 If you want to sidestep this problem entirely, don't create a public fork and instead create a private repository to store your work.